 If you need help putting your marketing avatar together just shoot me a message from my contact page.
 I'll be glad to help.

-The Lead Magnet – Your “Mafia Offer”
+The Lead Magnet AKA Your "Mafia Offer"

-Once you understand what it can do, the lead magnet may become one of your favorite tools in your marketing toolkit.
 A good lead magnet tells prospects that not only do you see them, you know what's important to them.
 You know what's on their minds and you've got a solution for that.

 A lead magnet is a juicy incentive that your prospect will want bad enough to exchange for their contact details.